Worship and Life Events

 Our main act of worship each week is the Choral Eucharist celebrated at 10.30 am every Sunday morning.
 Other services may be offered during the week in church or via zoom.
 All who have been baptised in the name of the Father, the Son, and the Holy Spirit are welcome to receive the Sacrament of Holy Communion; and all are invited to come forward to receive a blessing.

-A Baptism, Wedding or Funeral can be arranged by contacting the Rector (email@example.com) who, together with our pastoral assistants, are always willing to visit the housebound or those in hospital, offer a listening ear, or (where appropriate) provide practical support.
+A Baptism, Wedding or Funeral can be arranged by contacting the Rector (firstname.lastname@example.org) who, together with our pastoral assistants, is always willing to visit the housebound or those in hospital, offer a listening ear, or (where appropriate) provide practical support.

 We use a traditional (and traditional language) form of the Liturgy - the words and prayers, structure and actions of our worship.
 We believe that this enables a deeper sense of awe and reverence for all who gather for the Eucharist.

 The choir takes an important role in our worship, singing a setting of the Mass (the traditional term for the Eucharist): the Kyrie, Sanctus and Benedictus, and Agnus Dei.
 They also chant the psalm, sing a motet after communion and sing the Propers.
 We are one of the few churches in the Scottish Episcopal Church to sing these on a weekly basis.